 Photographs can tell an individual’s story.

 A photograph can lead the researcher to look for previously unknown details about your ancestor’s life.
-Shirleen’s photo above piqued my curiosity when she shared on the 7 Day Challenge Facebook page.
+Shirleen’s photo above piqued my curiosity when she shared it in a past 7 Day Challenge focused on identifying ancestors in a photograph.

 Shirleen was searching to identify all the individuals in her photograph.
 The only identity she knew was the Cissy, the young girl with the facial disfigurement (second from the right).